How to Build Resilience as Care Givers

 Have you ever been in a conversation with someone but suddenly realize that your thoughts are a million miles away?
 How about playing with your child but mentally trying to solve a difficult situation at work?
 It can be difficult to remain physically and emotionally present at home, especially when you’re working with traumatized and suffering people at work.

-Take a few minutes to center and grounding yourself takes only minutes but makes a big difference.
+A few minutes to center and ground yourself takes only minutes but makes a big difference.

 When you find your mind wandering, a few deep breaths through your nose can help pull yourself back to the present.
 When you’re transitioning from work to home, take a few moments as you leave to intentionally leave work at work.
 Listen to a meditation with Indrani on your way home.